Many factors can cause women to feel pain during sexual intercourse

 She added that many care providers minimize women’s complaint and are not aware of sexual medicine as a specialty that includes physical and mental health.

-Treating sexual pain can include medication, physical therapy for the pelvic floor, mental health, relationship counseling and education.
+Treating sexual pain can include medication, sex therapy, physical therapy for the pelvic floor, mental health, relationship counseling and education.

 It’s important that these women get referred to physical therapists who have specific training in the pelvic floor, according to experts.